 8. Smoking;

-j.
-If the facility is not constructed to meet the health care occupancy chapter of NFPA 101, the admission agreement shall note that the resident may need to be discharged or transferred when the facility can no longer meet the resident’s evacuation needs as required by the approved fire safety and emergency plan approved by the local fire department;

 k.
 The licensee’s medication management services and associated costs; and

 l.
 The list of grooming and personal hygiene supplies provided by the SRHCF as part of the basic daily, weekly, or monthly rate;

 (2) A copy of the most current version of the patients’ bill of rights under RSA 151:21 and the SRHCF’s policy and procedure for implementing the bill of rights pursuant to RSA 151:20, II;